RealEpicGamerOfficial/Audio.FX/Update History.md

 *Sorry, We have lost data for updates 1.1.0-1.2.0

 ### Aditional Info (for each update)
+...work in progress, this make take a while!

 | Version | Aditional Info |
 | ------- | -------------- |